Payback (2017): Aftermath

 Jeff Hardy received medical attention after losing a tooth from a kick by Sheamus midway through their Payback match.
 On the post-Payback Raw, Cesaro and Sheamus explained their reasoning for attacking The Hardy Boyz.
 They called The Hardys a novelty act and criticized the fans for living in the past instead of appreciating the present and claimed that The Hardys stole their moment at WrestleMania 33.
-Cesaro and Sheamus subsequently won a number one contender's tag team turmoil match for another title opportunity at Extreme Rules, which was made a steel cage match.
-Also in the tag team division, Enzo Amore and Big Cass continued their feud with Luke Gallows and Karl Anderson.
+Cesaro and Sheamus subsequently won a number one contender's tag team turmoil match for another title opportunity at Extreme Rules, which was made a Steel Cage match.

 Also on the post-Payback Raw, new Raw Women's Champion Alexa Bliss had a coronation on becoming the new champion as well as being the first woman to win both the Raw and SmackDown women's titles.
 The other seven female wrestlers on the Raw roster were also in the ring.
 She belittled Mickie James, Sasha Banks, and Bayley before a brawl broke out that resulted in an eight-woman tag team match where the team of Bliss, Nia Jax, Emma, and Alicia Fox defeated the team of Bayley, Banks, James, and Dana Brooke.
 On the May 15 episode, Bayley invoked her championship rematch clause for Extreme Rules, and it was made a Kendo Stick-on-a-Pole match.

 WWE Cruiserweight Champion Neville and T. J. Perkins continued their feud with Austin Aries.
 Perkins was defeated by Aries on the post-Payback Raw, but Perkins attacked Aries after the match and attempted to injure him.
 Aries was given another championship opportunity at Extreme Rules in a submission match.

 On the May 2 episode of SmackDown, Kevin Owens defeated Chris Jericho in a rematch for the United States Championship.
 Owens subsequently injured Jericho, taking him out of action.
 Owens was then scheduled to defend the title against AJ Styles at SmackDown's pay-per-view Backlash.

-The 2017 Payback would be the final Payback event until it was reinstated in 2020, as following WrestleMania 34 in 2018, WWE discontinued brand-exclusive PPVs, which resulted in the reduction of yearly PPVs produced.
+The 2017 Payback would be the final Payback event until it was reinstated in 2020.
+A SmackDown-exclusive Payback was expected to be held in 2018, but following WrestleMania 34 that year, WWE discontinued brand-exclusive PPVs, which resulted in the reduction of yearly PPVs produced.
 This subsequently made the 2017 event the only brand-exclusive Payback event.